What Is Temperature Glide?

 So, let’s start with zeotrope or zeotropic mixture.
 A zeotropic mixture is a chemical mixture that never has the same vapor phase and liquid phase composition at the vapor-liquid equilibrium state.
 Still unhelpful?
 I thought so, too, so let’s look at what it means to us rather than what the books say.

-A zeotrope, as far as we’re concerned, is a refrigerant mixture or blend that boils across a range of temperatures at any given pressure.
+A zeotrope, is a refrigerant mixture or blend that boils across a range of temperatures at any given pressure.
 So, unlike water that boils at a constant temperature of 212°F at atmospheric pressure, a zeotropic mixture will boil between across a range of temperatures at that same single pressure.
 Using r407a as an example, at atmospheric pressure, the liquid would begin to boil at -49°F and will continue to boil until the last droplet boils away at -37.5°F. I know that it’s kind of weird to think of the process of boiling like that, but that’s what is happening with a zeotrope.
 Boiling takes place over a range of temperatures.

 That temperature range is called the glide.